joeyates/prismatic/README.md

 ## Usage

+There are two steps:

-Add the following attributes to your HTML markup:
+First, add the following attributes to your HTML markup:

 * data-prism-element
 * data-prism-elements